Opal-teaching/messaging-app/README.md

 16. If the above fails, debug and figure out what's wrong :) Google is your friend and so am I.

-Your folder should look like this at this point:
+Your folder should look like this at the end:
 ![./images/image10.png]